Builderbot2000/Dungeon-Maze/README.md

 # Dungeon-Maze
-A command console game where you play as a hero exploring a labyrinth crawling with monsters
+A command-line game where you play as a hero exploring a labyrinth crawling with monsters

 Created for assignment 2 in the CMPT 213 course of the SFU Computing Program, this program can be tested in the Intellij IDE.